 So there was Anthony Weiner on our TV screens Tuesday, holding a press conference with his wife Huma, doing the remorse thing all over again.
 Alas, it doesn't work so well the second time.

 Does that sound cynical?
-Look, Mrs. Weiner is a close friend and associate of Hillary Clinton.
+Look, Mrs Weiner is a close friend and associate of Hillary Clinton.
 Of Hillary Clinton.
-[Clip: Hillary laugh.]
+[Clip: Hillary cackle.]
 That's the lady who got rich beyond the dreams of avarice, and attained high power, by playing the wronged political wife.